franela/vault/README.md

 1. Because security is something really important for us and we take it seriously
 2. It really simplifies the friction to work with GPG between multiple teams and recipients
-3. We needed something which was easy to use and platform agonsotic
+3. We needed something which was easy to use and platform agnostic
 4. It was fun to do it and to learn during the process